ravivyas84/go-blog/posts/getting-started-with-azure-functions-and-their-extensions-superpower.md

 5. Lastly, add it to a workspace of your choice

 For now, just remember triggers are events which cause the function to run, we will take a deeper dive into trigger later
-Next VSCode will open up the function file index.js, if you don’t see a folder like I do below, open the folder you created during the steps above
+Next VSCode will open up the function file index.js, if you don't see a folder like I do below, open the folder you created during the steps above

 ![](/assets/azure-image-2.png)